 How to save specific multiple worksheets to a pdf file programmatically

-This article demonstrates macros that save worksheets to a single pdf file.
+This article demonstrates macros that export worksheets to a PDF file.

 What's on this webpage